mattwach/pico_sharpmem_display/README.md

 }
 ```

-Everything before this point was just changing the `disp_buffer[]` array in memory.
+Everything before this point was just changing the `disp_buffer[]` array in
-The `sharpdisp_refresh()` function is what sends this buffer to the hardware.
+memory.
+The `sharpdisp_refresh()` function is what sends this buffer to the
-At the default SPI speed of 10Mhz (which you can change), it will take about
+hardware.
+At the default SPI speed of 10Mhz (which you can change), it will
-14 ms to do the send and the code will be blocked during the operation.
-This
+take about 14 ms to do the send and the code will be blocked during the
-time can be offloaded to the Pico's second CPU uing the `doublebuffer.h` library
+operation.
+This time can be offloaded to the Pico's second CPU using the
-that is explained in a future section.
+`doublebuffer.h` library that is explained in an upcoming section.

 # High Level API - The Console Interface